Or, download the standard PDF template.

 Signing a lead generation contract before asking some important questions is a bad way of running your business.
 First, you have to sit down with the vendor and clarify a few issues.
-According to the US News, knowing what to expect before signing a contract is a good business practice.
-The words on the contract are special.
+According to the US News, knowing what to expect before signing a lead generation agreement template is a good business practice.
+The words on the lead generation contract PDF are special.
 They are significant; hence, the importance of reading and understanding them well.
 If the words appear confusing, seek clarification from the vendor or your attorney.

 So, what questions should you ask the vendor?